A complete guide to Slite pricing in 2026

 Kenneth Pangan

 Picking the right home for your team’s knowledge is a pretty big deal.
-You’ve probably come across Slite, a popular tool that helps teams document and share what they know.
+You’ve probably come across Slite, a tool that helps teams document and share what they know.
 But like with any new tool, you’re probably asking the same two questions: what’s this actually going to cost, and will my team even use it?

 What is Slite?